andiradulescu/EasyJSWebViewSample/README.md

 EasyJSWebViewSample - a sample project of EasyJSWebView
 ===================

+> This repository was forked from https://github.com/dukeland/EasyJSWebViewSample

+> This is the sample that coresponds to this fork: https://github.com/andiradulescu/EasyJSWebView

+> The fork fixes the redirects in the webview

 You are using UIWebView in your iOS app and you want to do some communications between the Javascript inside the WebView and Objective-C. How would you do it?

 To run Javascript in Objective-C, you can use the **– stringByEvaluatingJavaScriptFromString:** method.
 To run Objective-C method, well it is a little bit tricky, you need to implement the **UIWebViewDelegate** and the **shouldStartLoadWithRequest** method.